-Continue to develop the WDC Climate Change Strategy taking into consideration points raised through submissions.
+We will also continue to develop the WDC Climate Change Strategy taking into consideration points raised through submissions.

 Include a statement in the draft 2018-2028 Long Term Plan which articulates our position on Climate Change and our commitment to complete and implement a Climate Change Strategy.